JsStudioCode/Lets-COCOA/README.md

 # -CocoaPodAI
-An SVM-based multimodal image classification system for cocoa pod ripeness assessment using RGB and thermal images.
+An SVM-based multimodel image classification system for cocoa pod ripeness assessment using RGB and thermal images.